-Tony Romo Trade Rumors: Cowboys, Redskins & 49ers Trade, Kirk Cousins Included?
+Tony Romo Trade Rumors: Cowboys, Redskins, & 49ers Trade, Kirk Cousins Included?

 — Ian Rapoport (@RapSheet) March 3, 2017

-Clarence Hill Jr. of the Star-Telegram recently tweeted that Cowboys’ management hasn’t received any word from the Washington Redskins about any big deal involving Romo.
+Clarence Hill, Jr. of the Star-Telegram, recently tweeted that Cowboys’ management hasn’t received any word from the Washington Redskins about any big deal involving Romo.

 High ranking Cowboys official says they have not been contacted regarding a three-way deal with that have Tony Romo ending up in Washington.